earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

  - json
  - convertion tool
 topic: cli
+last_modified_at: 2023-04-17
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster using containerization.
+This article is about CSV files but if you're interested in a different approach to building and packaging software then [check us out](/).**

 How do you convert JSON values to CSV and back at the command line?
 I've done this task on many occasions and been stung by the edge cases frequently enough that **it's time for me to share my favorite tools for this conversion process.** But first, some background.

 ## Background: You Probably Want a CSV Conversion Tool